Bwaite43/bwaite-github.io/_tabs/about.md

 ### AWS Enterprise Cloud Architect - Indiana Office of Technology

 >February 2020 - Present
->Indianapolis, Indiana Area
+>Indianapolis, Indiana

->Setup and created the State of Indiana AWS environment for Agencies to consume.
-Migrated monolithic
->applications to serverless frameworks.
-Helped designed all AWS in house and vendor workloads to meet State
->secuirty guidelines and best practices.
+>Responsible for the creation of the State of Indiana’s AWS environment.
+Served as the technical and business
+>professional to help Agencies migrate workloads to AWS.
+Created State Cloud strategies and process to ensure
+>successful cloud transitions.
+Worked with State contracting and procurement process to ensure AWS services
+>and partners were available for all State resources to consume.
+Created and maintained project related
+>documentation (Statement of work documents, Proof of concept documents, technical design documents).
+>Implemented various big data , highly available and scalable systems with cloud formation using services such
+>as Route53, EC2, S3, SNS and RDS.

 ### Deputy IT Director - Indiana Office of Technology